 Most everyone needs to rent a car at some time or another.
-Renting the car is the easy part; deciding on the age-old question that every rental agent asks — “Do you want car rental insurance?” — is the part that has many people making an expensive last-minute decision.
+First you figure out how to get the the cheapest rental car, but then when you get the rental counter the rental agent asks — “Do you want car rental insurance?” — now what do you do?

 Money expert Clark Howard has some strong feelings on the subject.
 Read on to see how he says you should answer this question — and why.

 That’s the number one question people ask.
 The short answer is “yes, it is.”

 But that doesn’t mean that you need the coverage that your rental car agency is trying to push.
 Clark calls this coverage “overpriced semi-kind-of-insurance stuff that can take the cost of renting a vehicle through the roof.”

 “The pseudo-junk can easily add up to $50 a day on top of what you’re paying for your rental,” Clark says.